paigeweber13/fine-hardware-visualization/README.md

    seems to dramatically reduce the number of occurrences of the unreasonably high values bug.
 It may even prevent this bug from occurring, I have yet to see a case where this bug manifests with the barrier in place.
- - put `#pragma omp barrier` before each `likwid_markerStartRegion` call and after each `likwid_markerStopRegion` call.
-This helps prevent "WARNING: stopping an unknown/non-started region <region>" and "WARNING: Region
-   <region> was already started"
+ - (This tip may not be necessary but does seem to help in some cases) Put `#pragma omp barrier` before each `likwid_markerStartRegion` call and after each `likwid_markerStopRegion` call.
+This helps prevent "WARNING: stopping an unknown/non-started region <region>" and "WARNING: Region <region> was already started"
  - try to avoid redirecting output of a program that uses likwid to a file.
    This seems to cause many "WARN: Region <region> was already started" and "WARN: Stopping an unknown/not-started region <regon>" errors.
 Workarounds